 "This man's (Mr Rizatto) livelihood and his community are at risk."

-Mr Frydenberg said his tour over three days had brought home the impact the drought is having.
+Mr Frydenberg said his tour over the past three days had brought home the impact the drought is having.

 "This is the worst drought in living memory and we need to ensure these communities are supported," he said.

-Mr Frydneberg said in Inverell on earlier in the week the drought was a rural "GFC (global financial crisis)"
+Mr Frydneberg said in Inverell on Thursday the drought was a rural "GFC (global financial crisis)"

 Mr Frydenberg said he had not read the final report Drought Co-Ordinator Major General Stephen Day.